lama7/blogtool/README.md

 PASSWORD, and BLOGTYPE.
 Without these, `blogtool` can't push anything up to a weblog.

+#### As of V1.1.1 ####
+In V1.1.1, the `EXCERPT` header keyword was added.
+This is a summary of the blogpost and can be displayed on the blog if enabled by the theme.
+Some search engines will also display it if present.

+In order to support the possiblity of having an excerpt span several lines in an editor, the ability to use a quoted string has been added to headers.
+A quoted string for a `blogtool` header is the equivalent of a python docstring- a string delimited by three consecutive double-quotes.
+For example:

+    """This is a quoted string that can be used in a header.
+In addition to being able to span multiple lines, any character can appear within the triple double-quote delimiters, including commas and colons.
+This is useful for titles as well since it is now possible to include commas in a title where before it was not."""

+A quoted string is valid for any header keyword that accepts a string as a valid value.

 ### Keyword Definitions ###

 +   TITLE
     Defines the post title that will appear on the blog.

++   EXCERPT
+    The equivalent of a summary and will be displayed on the blog if enabled by the theme.

 +   BLOG
     Serves dual purposes.
 With a single value it defines the name of the blog